via-profit-services/core/README.md

 ## <a name="event-emitter"></a> Event Emitter

-By default, the context contains the `emitter` property - [Event Emitter](https://nodejs.org/api/events.html) class with following events:
+By default, the context contains the `emitter` property - [Event Emitter](https://nodejs.org/api/events.html) By default this class are empty.
+You can extend it

- - **graphql-response** - Emitted when GraphQL response will be sent without errors
- - **graphql-error** - Emitted when GraphQL response will be sent with errors

 ## <a name="license"></a> License